Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Free RBF-KAN

 \subsection{Universal Approximation}

 To establish the universal approximation property of the Free-RBF-KAN architecture, we rely on several classical results from approximation theory.
-We first recall the Kolmogorov--Arnold representation theorem, which provides a canonical functional decomposition for multivariate continuous functions.
+We begin by recalling the Kolmogorov–Arnold representation theorem, which provides a canonical decomposition of multivariate continuous functions into sums of compositions of univariate functions. \begin{lemma}[Kolmogorov-Arnold Representation Theorem \citep{kolmogorov2009representation, arnol1957functions}] For any continuous multi-variable function $f: [0,1]^d \to \mathbb{R}$, there exist $2d+1$ continuous univariate functions $\Phi^{(q)}: \mathbb{R} \to \mathbb{R}$ and $d(2d+1)$ continuous univariate functions $\phi^{(pq)}: [0,1] \to \mathbb{R}$ such that: